alexanderronan/GrIS/README.md

-[Correlation Analysis](/Data/Correlation_Analysis/) contains the correlation coefficient analysis at Summit and Raven between LeW and Level 2 Elevations.
+[Correlation Analysis](/Data/Correlation_Analysis/) contains the correlation coefficient analysis at Summit, NEEM and Raven between LeW and Level 2 Elevations.

 [Graphs](/Data/Graphs/) Contains the relevant output graphs for each study location.